-I use 20-pound braided fishing line for catfish.
-Line rated for at least 12 pounds is ideal.
-The downside of using braid, other than the price, is that snags are harder to break off to tie on another hook.
+I like 20-pound braided fishing line for catfish.
+I wouldn't use line rated for anything less than 12 pounds.
+The downside of braided line, other than the price, is that snags are harder to break off to tie on another hook.
 You can also cut your hands without wearing gloves, but with monofilament, the line breaks at the hook with one hard tug.

 Best Way to Catch Catfish With Chicken Liver